Hormone Therapy: Is it Safe?

 You need to know the facts about bioidentical hormones – how they work, and how to use them effectively and safely.
 To do so, you need to understand the importance of the bioequivalent administration of bioidentical hormones.
 The fact that the hormones you take are bioidentical is not enough.
 To be both effective and safe, hormones must be restored correctly – in a bioequivalent manner.
 Doing it wrong can be just as risky, perhaps, more so, than not treating menopause at all.

 Let Me Teach You About How to Do Hormone Therapy Effectively and Safely

 Everything you need to know about hormone therapy – what to do and what NOT to do – is in my Menopause Power Course and Take Charge Guide.
 I explain why taking hormones orally, taking progesterone daily, and using hormone creams that you rub on your skin are both ineffective and dangerous.
-I will also explain, step-by-step, how I rebalance my patient's hormones using a system I have perfected over more than 20 years.
-Then, you can make your own informed decision about what's best for you.
-To get your complete Menopause Power Program, just click in the box below.
+I will also explain, step-by-step, how I rebalance my patient’s hormones using a system I have perfected over more than 20 years.
+Then, you can make your own informed decision about what’s best for you.
+To get your complete Menopause Power Program, just click here.